 According to the preamble, we are buying for ourselves and our Posterity:

-We the People gave the government the power to tax.
-We did it early too, Article 1 Section 8.
+We, the People, gave the government the power to tax.
+We did it early, too, Article 1, Section 8.
 We also realized that taxes inherent confiscatory power make them a threat to liberty.
-The Bill of Rights limits the power of government to infringe on personal liberty.
-It specifically prohibits unlawful seizure.
+The Bill of Rights limits the ability of the government to infringe on personal freedom.
+It prohibits explicitly unlawful seizure.

 The government systematically and illegally inflated the values of homes to increase their property tax revenue; then seize homes from families when they could not afford to pay.
 Legal claims to seek relief have not done well in the courts based on jurisdictional issues, so far.

-To paraphase Baron Rothschild “When there is blood in the street buy land.”
-That was the case in Detroit both literally and figuratively.
+To paraphrase Baron Rothschild, “When there is blood in the street buy land.”
+That was the case in Detroit, both literally and figuratively.
 And that is what the contrarians and speculators did.
-They took risk with the expectation of profit.
+They took a risk with the expectation of profit.
 Nothing more American than that.

-Detroit real estate of all kinds sold at distressed prices.
-Most of it left derelict with unpaid tax bills until economic conditions turned around when Dan Gilbert came to town and development incentives and tax abatements became readily available for some.
+Detroit’s foreclosed real estate sold at distressed prices and in a depressed market.
+Most of it left derelict with unpaid tax bills.
+Until economic conditions turned around when Dan Gilbert came to town, then development incentives and tax abatements became readily available for some.

 That was was not true of another group of investors in Detroit.
-The biggest contrarian investors were Detroiters, themselves.
+The most prominent contrarian investors were Detroiters themselves.
 They hung in, believed in, and stayed in the city.
-Committed to its comeback.
-Committed enough to sacrifice quality of life over the years to maintain community.
-These risk takers had skin in game.
+They were committed to its comeback and determined enough to sacrifice their quality of life over the years to maintain a community.
+These risk-takers had skin in the game.

-Rather than benefit, they were exploited, dispossessed and left unable to fully access the benefits of the Comeback city.
+Rather than benefit, they were exploited, dispossessed, and left unable to access the benefits of the city’s comeback fully.
 For many, housing in the new Detroit is unaffordable.
 They will not have capital from equity to invest in themselves or their communities.

 Justice demands restitution for the former homeowners.
-Redeploy an improved a DLBA buy back program for the former homeowners.
-One that requires ongoing financial capability training and maintaining non-delinquent water and tax (both income and property) as a 7 year annual buy down to ownership.
+Redeploy an improved DLBA buyback program for the previous homeowners.
+One that requires ongoing financial capability training and maintaining non-delinquent water and tax (both income and property) as a 7-year annual buy down to ownership.
 Another option is to award the former homeowners twice the SEV at the time of the foreclosure.
 That is the value the city established.
 Recipients should be required to vet both options through impartial housing counseling agencies.

-The city has done a good job negotiating affordable housing into recent development agreements.
+The city has done an excellent job negotiating affordable housing into recent development agreements.
 And it’s good to see Dan Gilbert through Bedrock spread the wealth.

 So that it isn’t downtown only, the city should do more.
 DLBA has enough properties to repopulate many of the decimated neighborhoods with affordable housing also.
 Market rents are rising.
 The citizens in Detroit should be able to stay in Detroit and not be priced away.

-Vision and leadership is what is needed.
-Affordable housing should be a part any Comeback city vision of Detroit.
+Vision and leadership are what is needed.
+Affordable housing should be a part of any Comeback city vision of Detroit.
 The people that live in an area now should be able to do so after redevelopment.

-The leader must see and articulate “justice was denied and it should be restored.”
+The leader must see and articulate, “justice was denied, and it should be restored.”
 Restored to the loyal Detroiters who found themselves caught in a death spiral vortex that led to the largest municipal bankruptcy ever.
-Who had their property seized fraudulently by a corrupt, revenue hungry, voracious civic Velociraptor that had neither mercy nor empathy as it feasted on its own.
+Their property seized fraudulently by a corrupt, revenue-hungry city.
+That had neither mercy nor empathy as it feasted on its own?

-The leadership to get it done.
-To rally citizens and others to support the righteousness of the cause.
-To neutralize vested entrenched countervailing interest in state and county governments, media, and the private sector.
-The ability to implement and execute a scandal free program for the benefit of its citizens.
+To get it done, leadership needs to rally citizens and others to support the righteousness of the cause.
+The leader has to neutralize vested entrenched countervailing interest in state and county governments, media, and the private sector.
+Leadership must also demonstrate the ability to implement and execute a scandal-free program for the benefit of its citizens.

-That can be achieved through holistic affordable housing programs.
-The DLBA has access to single family homes to provide affordable housing.
-It should be dispersed throughout the city.
-This reduces concentration of poverty.
+Holistic affordable housing programs can achieve this goal.
+The DLBA has access to single-family homes to provide affordable housing.
+It should be dispersed throughout the city so that it reduces the concentration of poverty.
 Promotes greater neighborhood economic diversity and lowers geo-behavioral vulnerability.

-This just another episode in generations of systematic dispossession of black folks’ real estate and the its wealth building benefits by government.
-This one should be acknowledged and its victims made whole.
-Based on a review of 18th, 19th and 20th centuries American history, I am not hopeful of a just outcome in this case either.
+These illegal foreclosures are just another episode in generations of systematic dispossession of black folks’ wealth by the government.
+This one should be acknowledged, and its victims made whole.
+Based on a review of 18th, 19th, and 20th centuries American history, I am not hopeful of a just outcome in this case either.